-To make this New York Times Cooking 'Superiority Burger’s Crispy Fried Tofu Sandwich' recipe by Alexa Weibel, first grab a bag of your favorite sourdough Dam Good™ English Muffin variety (we used Vegan 'Original White')!
+So, to make this New York Times Cooking "Superiority Burger’s Crispy Fried Tofu Sandwich" by Alexa Weibel, first grab a bag of your favorite sourdough Dam Good™ English Muffin variety (we used Vegan "Multigrain")!

 - 1 (14-ounce) package extra-firm tofu, drained